 Sapona snorkel: The SS Sapona was constructed in WWI and later converted into a warehouse for storing alcohol during the Prohibition Era.
 Around the ship’s hull, your group can expect to see a variety of marine life: stingrays, various damselfish, pufferfish, corals, sponges, etc. There are also some large openings to view the ship's interior from the outside.

-Blacktip Shark Fishing: Blacktips are a common species in the area, and can be seen in schools upwards of 20 individuals.
-Near the eastern beaches of North Bimini, we chum the water with the hopes of drawing in a few of these extraordinary sharks.
+Blacktip Sharks: Blacktips are a common species in the area, and can be seen in schools upwards of 20 individuals.
+Near the eastern beaches of North Bimini, we bait the water with the hopes of drawing in a few of these extraordinary sharks.

 Nurse shark ledge snorkel: This rock ledge is resting habitat for our adult and sub-adult nurse sharks.
 An easy boat drive away from the lab, this activity illustrates a unique life history facet of this amazing sharks species.
 It also provides opportunities to spot other hiding marine life, including a few lobsters and eels tucked up under the ledge!